What is the Erasmus+ study mobility program?

-To apply, you must respond to the call published by UNIRSM every year, which provides details on requirements, timeframes, procedures and partner universities.
+To apply, you must respond to the call published by UniRSM each year, which provides details on requirements, timelines, procedures, and partner universities.

 The ECHE (Erasmus Charter for Higher Education) is a certification – issued by the European Commission – through which partner institutions commit to respecting the principles of quality and inclusion in international mobility, effectively creating a common European space for learning and growth.